We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The American College of Sports Medicine recommend roughly 0.5 to 0.9 g of protein per pound of body weight for those who are physically active.
+The American College of Sports Medicine recommends roughly 0.5–0.9 g of protein per lb of body weight for those who are physically active.

-Although people should ideally get sufficient protein from their diet, this may be difficult due to dietary restrictions or costs.
+People should aim to get sufficient protein from their diet, but this can sometimes be difficult due to dietary restrictions or costs.
 Therefore, protein powder supplementation may be a suitable alternative to help people reach their nutritional goals.